wazo-pbx/xivo-blog/content/articles/sprint-review-1716.md

 **REST API**: Groups can now ring arbitrary extensions.
 This was already possible with a specific user, a custom line and a Local channel.
 This API does the same thing, only a lot simpler.
 There is no graphical interface to use this API yet, though.

-**REST API**: Until now, schedules in REST API could only be created, but not associated with anything.
+**REST API**: Until now, schedules in REST API could only be associated to incoming calls.
 Schedules can now be associated with users, groups and outgoing calls via REST API.

 ## Ongoing features